Pudl0/westerloy/README.md

 # westerloy

+# Database

-# Database Seeding for dev experience
+## Database seeding for dev experience

-First you need to reset your database biy using the following command:
+First you need to reset your database by using the following command:

 `npx prisma migrate reset`